Starch: Use as food additive

 As an additive for food processing, food starches are typically used as thickeners and stabilizers in foods such as puddings, custards, soups, sauces, gravies, pie fillings, and salad dressings, and to make noodles and pastas.
 They function as thickeners, extenders, emulsion stabilizers and are exceptional binders in processed meats.

 Gummed sweets such as jelly beans and wine gums are not manufactured using a mold in the conventional sense.
 A tray is filled with native starch and leveled.
 A positive mold is then pressed into the starch leaving an impression of 1,000 or so jelly beans.
 The jelly mix is then poured into the impressions and put onto a stove to set.
 This method greatly reduces the number of molds that must be manufactured.

 Resistant starch

 Resistant starch is starch that escapes digestion in the small intestine of healthy individuals.
 High-amylose starch from wheat or corn has a higher gelatinization temperature than other types of starch, and retains its resistant starch content through baking, mild extrusion and other food processing techniques.
-It is used as an insoluble dietary fiber in processed foods such as bread, pasta, cookies, crackers, pretzels and other low moisture foods.
-It is also utilized as a dietary supplement for its health benefits.
-Published studies have shown that resistant starch helps to improve insulin sensitivity, reduces pro-inflammatory biomarkers interleukin 6 and tumor necrosis factor alpha and improves markers of colonic function.
+It is used as an insoluble dietary fiber in processed foods, such as bread, pasta, cookies, crackers, pretzels, and other low moisture foods.
+Resistant starch is under preliminary research for its potential to improve insulin resistance and markers of colonic function.

-It has been suggested that resistant starch contributes to the health benefits of intact whole grains.